Eigenvalue estimates on weighted manifolds: Introduction and results

 This article is devoted to the study of the Hodge Laplacian acting on differential forms on weighted manifolds, which we will often refer to as \emph{drifting Hodge Laplacian}, and also denote it by \(\Delta_f\) (see Subsection \ref{sec:laplacweighted} for the definition).
 As for functions, the drifting Hodge Laplacian on differential $p$-forms has a discrete spectrum that entirely consists of nonnegative eigenvalues denoted by $(\lambda_{i,p,f})_i$.
 In particular, we will derive various eigenvalue estimates as well as different recursion formulas which will characterize the corresponding spectrum.

-In the following the main results of this article are presented.
-First, we extend the results of \cite{Asa,S2} to the case of weighted manifolds: \begin{Thm} Let $(M^n,g, d\mu_f=e^{-f}dv_g)$ be a compact Bakry-Emery manifold that is isometrically immersed into the Euclidean space $\R^{n+m}$.
-Let $p=1,\cdots,n$ and $\lambda_{1,p,f}$ be the first positive eigenvalue of $\Delta_f$ on $p$-forms.
-We also let $\lambda'_{1,p,f}$ the first positive eigenvalue on exact $p$-forms.
+In the following, we present the main results of this article.
+First, we extend the results of \cite{Asa,S} to the case of weighted manifolds: \begin{Thm} Let $(M^n,g, d\mu_f=e^{-f}dv_g)$ be a compact Bakry-Emery manifold that is isometrically immersed into the Euclidean space $\R^{n+m}$.
+For $p=1,\ldots,n$, we let $\lambda_{1,p,f}$ be the first nonnegative eigenvalue of $\Delta_f$ on $p$-forms and $\lambda'_{1,p,f}$ the first positive eigenvalue of $\Delta_f$ on exact $p$-forms.
 Then, we have the following estimate

 Also, we have the inequality